LIBBBhhh/TTf-to-.h-use-termux/README.md

 termux https://github.com/termux/termux-app/releases

+you can make your fonts in .h

 commands (in txt)

-PS:
-you can upload files up to 25 mb sorry add repo
 ```
 cd is to change directory